 Foodservice employees will record monitoring activities and any corrective action taken on the Food Contact Surfaces Cleaning and Sanitizing Log.
-The foodservice manager will verify that foodservice employees have taken the required temperatures and tested the sanitizer concentration by visually monitoring foodservice employees during the shift and reviewing the Food Contact Surfaces Cleaning and Sanitizing Log.
-The foodservice manager will complete the Manager Self-Inspection Checklist periodically to show monitoring.
-The Manager Self-Inspection Checklist & the Food Contact Surfaces Cleaning & Sanitizing Log are to be kept on file for a minimum of 3 years.
+The foodservice manager will verify that foodservice employees have taken the required temperatures and tested the sanitizer concentration by visually monitoring foodservice employees during the shift and reviewing, initialing, and dating the Food Contact Surfaces Cleaning and Sanitizing Log.
+The log will be kept on file for at least 1 year.
+The foodservice manager will complete the Food Safety Checklist daily.
+The Food Safety Checklist is to be kept on file for a minimum of 1 year.